lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field ID (FID) designates a protocol and field (e.g. UDP Destination Port), unambiguously among all protocols that a SCHC compressor processes.

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
 The length of a header field is defined by its own protocol specification (e.g. IPv6 or UDP).
-If the length is variable, the type defines the process to compute the length, its unit (bits, bytes,...).
+If the length is variable, the type defines the process to compute the length and its unit (bits, bytes...).

 * Field Position (FP): most often, a field only occurs once in a packet header.
 Some fields may occur multiple times in a header.
 FP indicates which occurrence  this Field Description applies to.
 The default value is 1 (first occurrence).